AbhiThumar/Conversational-Agent-Features-design/README.md

-# Voice-Assistance-(Siri)-Feature
+# Conversational-Agent-(Siri)-Feature
-We made some design for some additional features on the voice assistant which we use on our phone daily.
+We made some design for some additional features on the Conversational Agent which we use on our phone daily.
 The motive for making this was to make the life easy.

+We have conducted a survey in our collage to gather the information about what features a user want and what he dislike/like the most in the Conversational Agent he/she uses.
+You can check the survey report file.

 We have used  Siri to show the design for the newly added features we made.